 First 250 words of Drinking Scotch with Strangers

 Telling my husband he could have an affair—no, actually encouraging him to—while he was away on a business trip was probably not the smartest thing I’d ever done.
 It seemed like a good idea at the time, though.
 A way to let him know that I felt awful about not wanting to have sex anymore and that I understood he didn’t feel the same way.
-We put rules in place to make this an entirely safe experiment:
+And I thought I was safe from any blowback since we set rules to make this an entirely safe experiment.

-“Don’t have sex with anyone local.
-Anyone who lives within a two-hour drive is off-limits.”
+“Don’t have sex with anyone local; anyone who lives within a six-hour drive is off-limits.
+Deal?”

 “Wear a condom.”

 That was really my most important rule since I could accept the love-of-my-life in bed with another woman but I couldn’t stand it when he lied to me.
 And he had.
-More than a few times during our fourteen years together.
+More than a few times during our marriage.

-In a way, giving him permission to have an affair was not only easing my libido-less conscience, it was also protecting our relationship from the fall-out that would inevitably follow if he ever did have a secret affair.
+In a way, giving him permission to have an affair was not only easing my libido-less conscience, it was, I thought, also protecting our relationship from the fall-out that would inevitably follow if he ever did have a secret affair.
 And I totally expected he would.